kettanaito/react-advanced-form/docs/README.md

 </table>

 ## Getting started
 Please read the detailed step-by-step instruction on how to [Get started with React Advanced Form](https://kettanaito.gitbooks.io/react-advanced-form/getting-started/installation.html).
-The latter contains a minumum setup to integrate React Advanced Form into your project.
+The latter contains a thorough explanation of how the workflow with the form looks like, and how to easily integrate it into your project.

-Read more about how to use React Advanced Form to get the most out of its features in the respective sections of this documentation.
+## Documenation
+See the [Documentation](https://kettanaito.gitbooks.io/react-advanced-form) for the list of all available features, their descriptions and examples of usage.

 ## Contributing
 Any of your contributions are highly appreciated.
 See the [Contribution guidelines](https://kettanaito.gitbooks.io/react-advanced-form/CONTRIBUTING.html) to get to know the process better.
 Moreover, development isn't the only way to contribute, there are [many more](https://kettanaito.gitbooks.io/react-advanced-form/CONTRIBUTING.html#other-contributions).